STAC-IITMandi/STAC-IITMandi.github.io/README.md

  * The achievements and projects done by members of STAC.
  * A page dedicated to the collaboration of STAC and OAD of International Astronomical Union.
  * There is a page about the club's alumni needs to be added.

+For contributor instructions, please see CONTRIBUTING.md.
+Visit the website at https://stac.iitmandi.ac.in.